fernandezeric/LightCurvesApi/README.md

 http://3.212.59.238:8787/apidocs

 ```
+### Inside code

+You can read more documentation in the code for more information.

 ### Read the jupyter notebook for examples

+Inside jupeter notebook you can get example of all rutes

 ### build and run docker

-You can create local api when docker
+You can create local api, use docker conteiner

 ```
 sudo docker build -t apialfa .